MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - None

 ### DEPLOY PRODUCTION - frontend @ v1.15.2.1
- A small deploy fixing a frontend issue.
+ Deploy to production:  Backend release A small deploy fixing a frontend issue.
 But also testing part of our infrastructure move to Azure.

 #### User/Support Impact